mrashco/mrash.co/content/post/2024/cyberlens.md

 Some key takeaways:
 - Metasploit makes things easier.
 It'd be good to do this room again without using it though.
 Push myself a bit.
 - Research is king.
 I spent more time reading up about services and vulnerabilities.
-Even though I went down rabbit holes, I learner more.
+Even though I went down rabbit holes, I learned more.
 - Stay calm and take breaks.
 I've rushed rooms to push content out in the past.
 Instead I took my time and just focused on learning.

 Thanks again to Tyler and TryHackMe.